Pension inheritance — what happens when you die.

 Each beneficiary can independently choose whether to take their share as a lump sum or move it into beneficiary's drawdown.
 They do not all have to make the same choice.

 In the Autumn Budget 2024, the government announced a consultation on bringing unused pension funds within the scope of inheritance tax from April 2027.
-If enacted, this would be the most significant change to pension death benefits since the 2015 pension freedoms.
+The government has since confirmed that most unused pension funds and death benefits will be brought into scope of IHT from 6 April 2027.

 Use the calculator above to model the tax implications of pension death benefits under different scenarios — including age at death, pot size, and beneficiary tax rates.

-• The government has consulted on bringing pensions into the IHT net from April 2027 — monitor this if estate planning is a priority.
+- •The government has confirmed pensions will be brought into the IHT net from 6 April 2027 — consider this alongside the rest of the estate if relevant.

-• If you die after 75 with a large pot, beneficiary's drawdown is usually more tax-efficient than a lump sum.
+- •If you die after 75 with a large pot, beneficiary's drawdown can be more tax-efficient than a lump sum.

 FAQ

 Is a pension subject to inheritance tax?
-Defined-contribution pension pots are generally outside your estate for inheritance tax purposes.
-Your beneficiaries will not pay IHT on them.
-However, the government has consulted on changing this from April 2027.
+For deaths before 6 April 2027, discretionary defined-contribution pension death benefits are generally outside your estate for inheritance tax purposes.
+From 6 April 2027, most unused pension funds and death benefits will be brought within the IHT net under confirmed government plans.
 Defined-benefit scheme death benefits may or may not be subject to IHT depending on the scheme's structure.

 What happens to my pension when I die after 75?
-Your beneficiaries still inherit the pot, but withdrawals are taxed at their marginal income tax rate.
-The pot itself is not taxed on death, and it remains outside your estate for IHT.
+Your beneficiaries can still receive the pot, but withdrawals are taxed at their marginal income tax rate.
+For deaths before 6 April 2027, discretionary DC death benefits are usually outside IHT; from 6 April 2027, most unused pension funds and death benefits will be brought into scope.

 Do I need to name beneficiaries for my pension?
-You should complete an "expression of wishes" form with every pension provider.
+It is usually sensible to keep an up-to-date "expression of wishes" form with every pension provider.
 Without one, the scheme trustees decide who receives the pot — and their decision may not match your intentions.
 This is particularly important for unmarried partners, who have no automatic legal entitlement.

 Can I leave my pension to my children?
 Yes.
 You can nominate anyone as a beneficiary — spouse, children, other family members, friends, or charities.
 You can split the pot between multiple beneficiaries in whatever proportions you choose.
 For further detail and modelling, see our pension inheritance calculator.